 For more information see the tourism information links below.

-Explore the tumbled masses of six-sided basalt columns that were once a lava flow from the Tweed Volcano.
+Geological processes continue as the masses of hexagonal basalt columns, once part of a lava flow from the Tweed Volcano, become exposed to weathering and erosion from the ocean and elements.
 Photo: Queensland Government.

 Watch for humpback whales during winter and spring.
 Photo: copyright Darren Jew/Tourism and Events Queensland.

 Graded walking tracks give easy access to the park’s most interesting features.
 Each track is classified according to Australian Standards.

 Key to track standards

 The classification system is based on Australian Standards.
 Please note that while each track is classified according to its most difficult section, other sections may be of an easier level.